Dmitry Merezhkovsky: Debut

-In Autumn 1882 Merezhkovsky attended one of the first of Semyon Nadson's public readings and, deeply impressed, wrote him a letter.
+In autumn 1882 Merezhkovsky attended one of the first of Semyon Nadson's public readings and, deeply impressed, wrote him a letter.
 Soon Nadson became Merezhkovsky's closest friend – in fact, the only one, apart from his mother.
-Later researchers suggested there was some mystery shared by the two young men, something to do with "fatal illness, fear of death and longing for faith as an antidote to such fear."
-Nadson died in 1887, Varvara Vasilyevna two years later; feeling that he's lost everything he'd ever had in this world, Merezhkovsky submerged into deep depression.
+Later researchers suggested there was some mystery shared by the two young men, something to do with "fatal illness, fear of death and longing for faith as an antidote to such fear".
+Nadson died in 1887, Varvara Vasilyevna two years later; feeling that he had lost everything he'd ever had in this world, Merezhkovsky submerged into deep depression.

 In January 1883 Otechestvennye Zapiski published two more of Merezhkovsky's poems.
-"Sakya Muni", the best known of his earlier works, entered popular poetry recital compilations of the time and made the author almost famous.
-By 1896 Merezhkovsky was rated as "a well known poet" by the Brockhaus and Efron Encyclopedic Dictionary.
-Years later, having gained fame as a novelist, he felt embarrassed by his poetry and, while compiling his first Complete series in the late 1900s, cut the poetry section down to several pieces.
+"Sakya Muni", the best known of his earlier works, entered popular poetry-recital compilations of the time and made the author almost famous.
+By 1896 Merezhkovsky was rated as "a well-known poet" by the Brockhaus and Efron Encyclopedic Dictionary.
+Years later, having gained fame as a novelist, he felt embarrassed by his poetry and, when compiling his first Complete series in the late 1900s, cut the poetry section down by several pieces.
 Nevertheless, Merezhkovsky's poems remained popular, and some major Russian composers, Rachmaninoff and Tchaikovsky among them, have set dozens of them to music.

 University years

-In 1884–1889 Merezhkovsky studied history and philology at the University of Saint Petersburg where his PhD was on Montaigne.
-He learned several foreign languages and developed strong interest in the French literature, the philosophy of positivism, theories of John Stuart Mill and Charles Darwin.
+From 1884 to 1889 Merezhkovsky studied history and philology at the University of Saint Petersburg where his PhD thesis was on Montaigne.
+He learned several foreign languages and developed strong interests in French literature, the philosophy of positivism, and the theories of John Stuart Mill and Charles Darwin.
 Still, his student years were joyless.
 "University gave me no more than a Gymnasium did.
 I've never had proper – either family, or education," he wrote in his 1913 autobiography.
 The only lecturer he remembered fondly was the historian of literature Orest Miller, who held a domestic literature circle.